CV.

 Overview

-Munk Duane Ciano is a product design executive and UX architect focused on system-level design—shaping how complex platforms, workflows, and organizations operate as unified systems.
+Munk Duane Ciano is a product design executive and UX architect focused on advancing music technology through AI-enabled marketplaces, and system-level product design.

-His work centers on restructuring digital systems around real-world use, often extending beyond product to shape how teams operate around those systems.
-Rather than optimizing interfaces in isolation, he defines the underlying frameworks that connect product architecture, interaction models, and organizational execution—ensuring that complex technologies are not only functional, but legible, scalable, and aligned to how people actually work.
+His work centers on restructuring digital systems around real-world use, extending beyond product to shape how teams work within and around those systems.
+Rather than optimizing interfaces in isolation, he defines the frameworks that connect product architecture, interaction models, and organizational execution, ensuring that complex technologies are functional, legible, scalable, and aligned to how people actually work.

-At the intersection of product, design, and narrative, his work focuses on translating ambiguity into structure—making complex systems understandable, buildable, and usable across teams.
+At the intersection of product, design, and narrative, his work translates ambiguity into structure, making complex systems understandable, buildable, and usable across teams.

-Munk Duane Ciano is a product design executive and UX architect focused on system-level design—shaping how complex platforms, workflows, and organizations operate as unified systems.
+Munk Duane Ciano is a product design executive and UX architect focused on advancing music technology through AI-enabled marketplaces, and system-level product design.

-His work centers on restructuring digital systems around real-world use, often extending beyond product to shape how teams operate around those systems.
-Rather than optimizing interfaces in isolation, he defines the underlying frameworks that connect product architecture, interaction models, and organizational execution—ensuring that complex technologies are not only functional, but legible, scalable, and aligned to how people actually work.
+His work centers on restructuring digital systems around real-world use, extending beyond product to shape how teams work within and around those systems.
+Rather than optimizing interfaces in isolation, he defines the frameworks that connect product architecture, interaction models, and organizational execution, ensuring that complex technologies are functional, legible, scalable, and aligned to how people actually work.

-At the intersection of product, design, and narrative, his work focuses on translating ambiguity into structure—making complex systems understandable, buildable, and usable across teams.
+At the intersection of product, design, and narrative, his work translates ambiguity into structure, making complex systems understandable, buildable, and usable across teams.

 Novetta — Sr Director of Product